alvindimas05/Fluyer/README.md

 # Fluyer
 Music Player with Beautiful UI and Cross-Platform.
+> [!NOTE]
+> This project is on slow progress.
+I'm working on it to have fun :)
 ![Preview App](preview.png)

 ## Downloads
+> [!WARNING]
-Keep in mind that this app is still in beta and has some issues.
+> Keep in mind that this app is still in beta and has some issues.
 Scroll below to check.
 You can grab the latest version of the app below or check the [release page](https://github.com/alvindimas05/Fluyer/releases).
 - [Windows](https://github.com/alvindimas05/Fluyer/releases/download/v0.0.1/Fluyer_0.0.1_x64-setup.exe)
 - [MacOS Intel](https://github.com/alvindimas05/Fluyer/releases/download/v0.0.1/Fluyer_0.0.1_x64.dmg)